Autism and Anxiety: Strategies for Student Wellbeing

 Daniel Snow has been working as an Occupational Therapist at Giant Steps Australia since 2012.
 He has worked across all programs including the school and adult services.
 His special interests include childhood play and the design of play spaces for children and implementing positive behaviour support and emotional regulation programs.
 In 2015, Daniel coordinated the Sydney Playground Project research at Giant Steps in collaboration with the University of Sydney.
 Currently, Daniel heads our National OT Team and enjoys mentoring OTs from our Sydney and Melbourne schools.
 Daniel is also a qualified Vedic Meditation teacher.

-For course enquiries, to be included on our mailing list or for further information about the Autism Training Centre please contact email@example.com.
+For course enquiries or to be included on our mailing list please contact email@example.com.

 The Autism Hub Professional Learning courses aim to increase participants’ knowledge and confidence to best support the learning of autistic children and adults.
 Proudly supported by Future Generation Australia.